livingdocsIO/documentation/core/guides/local-development/link-local-dependencies.md

 4. **When you make changes to the li-server do not forget to restart your service-server**

-### Link li-framework to the editor
+### Link li-framework in the editor

-1. Prerequisites
+1. Prerequisite
   one of:
   - [editor and service-server](./editor-and-service-server.md)
   - [editor only](./editor-only.md)